aullman/opentok-cli/README.md

---role, -r	Optional role to assign to the token, one of moderator, publisher or subscriber (moderator by default) --expires, -e	Optional expire time for the token in milliseconds (30 days from now by default) (integer) --p2p, -p	Whether this session should be a relayed (p2p) session or a routed session ("true" or "false", "false" by default)
+--role, -r	Optional role to assign to the token, one of moderator, publisher or subscriber (moderator by default) --expires, -e	Optional expire time for the token in milliseconds (30 days from now by default) (integer) --p2p, -p	Whether this session should be a relayed (p2p) session or a routed session ("true" or "false", "false" by default) --sessionId, -i	Optional sessionId parameter to generate a token for --code, -c	Optional whether to output a code snippet ("true" or "false", "false" by default)
 ```

 Example: `opentok-cli -a <APIKEY> -s <API_SECRET>`